 Porcelain and ceramic can be confusing words to the inexperienced.
-On this page, we’ll compare porcelain vs ceramic tile and explain the unique qualities of each tile type, the pros and cons, and what tile to use.
+On this page, we’ll compare porcelain vs ceramic tiles and explain the unique qualities of each tile type, the pros and cons, and what tile to use.

 Quicklist: Porcelain Tiles vs Ceramic Tiles